 “You don’t have to prove anything.”

-“I know,” he replied.
+“I know,” he said.
 “That’s why I mean it.”

 She came to the table slowly, like someone approaching something fragile.

 When she sat, it was not graceful.
-It was not cinematic.
-It was hesitant, careful, deeply real.

 Ethan poured the coffee.

 Sunlight fell across the table.
-Somewhere outside, a gardener’s radio murmured softly through an open window.
+Somewhere outside, a gardener’s radio murmured through an open window.
 The house felt different in a way Ethan could not have explained to anyone who had never lived in a place where silence had been doing the work of cruelty.

 At last Grace looked up.